tiulia/blockchain_an3/Laborator1/README.md

 npm start
 ```

 ## Components

 The application has two main components:
-- **Welcome page**: This page presents generic information and a button that will create a wallet based on the connection with MetaMask.
+- **Welcome page**: This page presents generic information and a button that will create a wallet component based on the connection with MetaMask.
 - **Wallet page**: This page shows the balance of the account connected with MetaMask.
-It also opens a form as a pop-up that allows for ETH transfers.
+It also opens a pop-up form that allows ETH transfers.

-In App.js, you'll find a RouterProvider for navigation between the two components and a Context providing a Wallet, which is the WalletContext encapsulating a WalletProvider.
+In **App.js**, you will find a **RouterProvider** for navigation between the two components and a Context providing a Wallet component, which is the **WalletContext** encapsulating a **WalletProvider**.

-The implementation for the WalletContext is found in utils/Context.js
+The implementation for the **WalletContext** is found in utils/Context.js

 ### Wallet Context provides:
 - **initializeWallet**: a callback function to instantiate the wallet.
 This function is called in the Welcome page after a successful connection to the MetaMask Wallet.